 The Company has conducted the following transactions with related persons:

-In May 2018, the Company issued founder, Kyle LaFond, 900,000 shares equal to $1,872,000 in exchange for a non-cash contribution.
+In May 2018, the Company issued founder, Kyle LaFond, through his wholly owned limited liability company, American Provenance, LLC, 900,000 shares equal to $1,872,000 in exchange for a non-cash contribution.

 In December 2018, the Company borrowed $190,000 under a promissory note with its founder, Kyle Lafond.
 The term of the note was one year and the annual interest rate was 5%.